viperproject/prusti-assistant/README.md

 * `prusti-assistant.verifyOnOpen`: Specifies if programs should be verified when opened.
 * `prusti-assistant.buildChannel`: Allows to choose between the latest Prusti release version (the default) and a slightly newer but potentially unstable Prusti development version.
 * `prusti-assistant.checkForUpdates`: Specifies if Prusti should check for updates at startup.
+* `prusti-assistant.javaHome`: Specifies the path of the Java home folder (leave empty to auto-detect).

 ### Inline Code Diagnostics